Quantum Optimization Heuristics with an Application to Knapsack Problems: Knapsack Problem Background

-\paragraph{Simulated Annealing} Simulated annealing is a random walk over all valid collections of items, i.e., under capacity, which iterates the following step: Say the walk is at node $x \in \{0,1\}^n$ at time $i$.
-The algorithm picks a uniformly random, valid (i.e., adding its weight keeps the knapsack under capacity) neighboring node.
-It moves to this neighbor if the value increases.
-Otherwise, it moves to the neighbor with probability $e^{\Delta/T}$ where $\Delta < 0$ is the decrease in value and $T>0$ is a fixed temperature for all steps. \paragraph{Global Simulated Annealing (GSA)} This algorithm is a quantum-inspired version of simulated annealing.
+\paragraph{Global Simulated Annealing (GSA)} This algorithm is a different version of simulated annealing.
 In the middle of the random walk, regular simulated annealing looks at each of its neighbors and picks one uniformly at random.
 This global version of simulated annealing, however, can move to any point in the graph.
 If we represent a node as a binary string $x \in \{0,1\}^n$, the algorithm's move step is to flip bit $x_i$ with probability $1/n$ for each $i$.
 Therefore, the algorithm flips one bit in expectation, but can move to see any node in a given move step.
 Once a node is sampled, the algorithm moves to it if the value increases.
 Otherwise, it moves to the node with probability $e^{\Delta/T}$ where $\Delta < 0$ is the decrease in value and $T>0$ is a fixed temperature.
 Note that we allow GSA to move to invalid nodes.
 When this occurs, we set that node's score to $0$.
 We do this for a fair comparison with our QAOA algorithms.